heineike02/UTR_annotation/readme.md

 Conda environment specification is located in the environment.yml file

+To update use:
+`conda env update --file ./github/UTR_annotation/environment.yml --prune`

+The argument `--prune` gets rid of packages that are no longer necessary

 In order to use the environment on Jupyterhub you may need to install the kernal after activating the environment:

 `. activate UTR_generation`
 `python -m ipykernel install --user --name UTR_generation`

+Note: For static image export from plotly would need to add the packages `plotly-orca`, `psutil`, and `requests`